temenostech/temenos-platform-documentation/docfx_project/home/techguides/troubleshooting.md

  ![export env 3](./images/export_env_3.png)

  * Open **WinSCP** SFTP client and create a new site that will allow you to connect to the SFTP server.
-Make sure you put _sftp.temenos.cloud_ Endpoint as Host name, your _PaaS user_ as User name and instead of password, the SSH key related to your PaaS user must be used.
+Make sure you put _tcdSFTP.temenos.cloud_ Endpoint as Host name, your _PaaS user_ as User name and instead of password, the SSH key related to your PaaS user must be used.
  ![sftp 1](./images/sftp_1.png)
  * In order to attach the SSH key, press **Advanced** button, go to **Authentification** menu and select the **private key** related to your PaaS user.
  ![sftp 2](./images/sftp_2.png)